ASkye90/askye90.github.io/CUSTOMIZE.md

 You can create new pages by adding new Markdown files in the [\_pages](_pages/) directory.
 The easiest way to do this is to copy an existing page and modify it.
 You can choose the layout of the page by changing the [layout](https://jekyllrb.com/docs/layouts/) attribute in the [frontmatter](https://jekyllrb.com/docs/front-matter/) of the Markdown file, and also the path to access it by changing the [permalink](https://jekyllrb.com/docs/permalinks/) attribute.
 You can also add new layouts in the [\_layouts](_layouts/) directory if you feel the need for it.

-## Creating new blog posts

-To create a new blog post, you can add a new Markdown file in the [\_posts](_posts/) directory.
-The [name of the file must follow](https://jekyllrb.com/docs/posts/#creating-posts) the format `YYYY-MM-DD-title.md`.
-The easiest way to do this is to copy an existing blog post and modify it.
-Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.

-If you want to create blog posts that are not ready to be published, but you want to track it with git, you can create a [\_drafts](https://jekyllrb.com/docs/posts/#drafts) directory and store them there.

 ## Creating new projects

 You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
 The easiest way to do this is to copy an existing project and modify it.